 You can update your contact details on Weboodi or notify a Student service point.

 During your exchange at the University of Helsinki you will need the following documents for student discounts or for your home institution.

 Events for exchange students

 Here you can find events for incoming exchange students.
-Besides these events, pay attention to the events arranged by the many student organisations of the university.
+Besides these events, pay attention to the events arranged by the student organisations of the university.

 Changes in your exchange

+These instructions are for exchange students at the University of Helsinki.
 If you need special arrangements during your studies or wish to extend, cancel or suspend your exchange or if you failed a course, read these instructions.